scifisatan/zen-tab/README.md

 - 💻 **Built for Developers**
   Zen Tab is designed for engineers and professionals who want their tools and tasks in one place.

+## 🔧 Chrome Installation Guide

+### Option 1: CRX File (Recommended)

+1. Download the `.crx` file from the release
+2. Open Chrome and go to `chrome://extensions/`
+3. Enable "Developer mode" (toggle in top right)
+4. Drag and drop the CRX file into the extensions page
+5. Click "Add extension" when prompted

+### Option 2: ZIP File (Alternative Method)

+If Chrome blocks the CRX file or you prefer manual installation:

+1. Download the Chrome ZIP file from the release
+2. Extract the ZIP file to a folder
+3. Open Chrome and go to `chrome://extensions/`
+4. Enable "Developer mode" (toggle in top right)
+5. Click "Load unpacked"
+6. Select the extracted folder containing `manifest.json`

+### Option 3: Manual Installation (Advanced)

+For development or if other methods fail:

+1. Download the source code from the repository
+2. Build the extension locally
+3. Extract to a folder
+4. Open Chrome and go to `chrome://extensions/`
+5. Enable "Developer mode" (toggle in top right)
+6. Click "Load unpacked"
+7. Select the extracted folder containing `manifest.json`

+### Troubleshooting

+- Chrome may show security warnings for unpacked extensions
+- CRX files are signed and preferred for distribution
+- ZIP files provide a convenient unpacked version
+- Make sure "Developer mode" is enabled for ZIP/manual installation
+- Some enterprise Chrome installations may block extension installation

+## 🦊 Firefox Installation Guide

+### Option 1: XPI File (Recommended - if available)

+If an `.xpi` file is available in the release:

+1. Download the `.xpi` file
+2. Open Firefox
+3. Drag and drop the XPI file into Firefox
+4. Click "Add" when prompted

+### Option 2: ZIP File (Always Available)

+#### For Temporary Installation (Recommended for testing):

+1. Download the Firefox ZIP file from the release
+2. Extract the ZIP file to a folder
+3. Open Firefox and go to `about:debugging`
+4. Click "This Firefox" on the left
+5. Click "Load Temporary Add-on..."
+6. Navigate to the extracted folder and select `manifest.json`

+**Note:** Temporary installations are removed when Firefox restarts.

+#### For Permanent Installation (Developer Edition/Nightly only):

+1. Download the Firefox ZIP file from the release
+2. Extract the ZIP file
+3. Open Firefox Developer Edition or Nightly
+4. Go to `about:config` and set `xpinstall.signatures.required` to `false`
+5. Go to `about:addons`
+6. Click the gear icon → "Install Add-on From File"
+7. Select the ZIP file (or rename .zip to .xpi first)

+### Troubleshooting

+- Regular Firefox won't install unsigned extensions permanently
+- Use Firefox Developer Edition or Nightly for unsigned extensions
+- ZIP files work as temporary add-ons in all Firefox versions
+- If XPI signing failed, only the ZIP option will be available

 ## 🛠️ Getting Started (Local Dev)

 ### 1. Clone the Repository